top of page

 Alcohol: 43%

-In the bottle: Velvety smooth right out of the gate, with a flood of those beautiful Awamori flavors, vanilla, caramel, custard, cocoa, it's all there.
-Once this opens up and breaths a little you can find some nice funky aged notes like clay and wet stone; additionally you get a really pleasant sweetness that reminds me of a bowl full of hard candies.
+In the bottle: Velvety smooth right out of the gate, with a flood of those beautiful awamori flavors: vanilla, caramel, custard, cocoa—all there in full force.
+Once it opens up and breathes a little, you can find some nice funky aged notes like clay and wet stone; additionally there’s a really pleasant sweetness that reminds me of a bowl full of hard candies.
 At 43% the alcohol is almost completely muted, and more serves as a carrier of flavors than anything else.
+The nose is rich, layered, and deeply inviting.

-On the rocks: Deep, rich and almost pungent, this is a bit like a condensed Awamori, in that sense, Zanpa Premium is really powerful right out of the bottle, before the ice melts a little.
-A few seconds after that first sip you get a really nice finish full of sweetness, vanilla and custard, there are also some floral notes that stick around at the end, reminds me a bit of lavender and honeysuckle.
-Once the ice melts, the intensity drops a bit allowing the earthy notes to come to the surface a little, there is a really nice dry funk that gives a good sense of the aging of this Awamori.
+On the rocks: Deep, rich, and almost pungent—this is a bit like a condensed awamori.
+In that sense, Zanpa Premium is really powerful right out of the bottle, before the ice melts a little.
+A few seconds after that first sip you get a really nice finish full of sweetness, vanilla, and custard; there are also some floral notes that stick around at the end, reminding me a bit of lavender and honeysuckle.
+Once the ice melts, the intensity drops a bit, allowing the earthy notes to come to the surface a little.
+There’s a really nice dry funk that gives a good sense of the aging of this awamori.

 Enjoy Straight or On-the-rocks